“Show me the money”, is what we hear these days. Marketers walk around using reporting tools and spreadsheets to measure what works best.

 Email marketing has a good ROI

-First the good news: Email is a channel that generally offers a good return on investment, with 70% of companies rating email marketing ROI excellent or good in 2012.
+First the good news: Email is a channel that generally offers a good return on investment, with 66% of companies rating email marketing ROI excellent or good in 2013.
 No other channel, except SEO, is rated that high.
+It is quite easy to calculate your own email marketing ROI once you have the profit and Investment numbers

 I had the good fortune to speak to some ROI and email marketing experts just recently.
 Here is what they had to say about measuring and increasing Email marketing ROI.